 Parkinson’s Disease (PD) is a progressive disease of the nervous system that affects your movement.
 In the brain, there are billions of nerve cells (neurons) that produce the neurotransmitter dopamine.
 A neurotransmitter is a chemical released that is essential in nerve cell communication within the brain.
 Dopamine relays messages between the substantia nigra, a structure of the brain located in the midbrain, and other parts of the brain to control movements of the human body.
 Dopamine is a neurotransmitter that helps with smooth and properly coordinated muscle movements.
 In a patient with Parkinson’s Disease, 60 to 80 percent of the dopamine-producing cells are damaged.
 This damage causes a lack of dopamine release and the motor-skill symptoms of PD begin to arise.
 This deterioration of brain cells is commonly referred to as neurodegeneration.

 Stem cells reproduce at a rapid rate and have the potential to replace different cell types in the body.
-Adipose stem cell therapy is a breakthrough procedure in regenerative medicine in which a patient’s own adipose stem cells are harvested and reintroduced into the body.
-This regenerative therapy is designed to aid in the restoration of dying tissues in the body.
-In adult stem cell therapy treatment for PD, the adult stem cells are collected, enriched, and administered in order to replace the dying nerve cells in the brain.
+Adult stem cell therapy is a breakthrough procedure in regenerative medicine and is designed to aid in the restoration of dying tissues in the body.
+Stemedix uses adipose (fat) or umbilical cord-derived stem cells as methods of therapy for you in your journey to wellness.
+These regenerative therapies help the body’s natural healing process work faster and more effectively.
+Regenerative Medicine is an alternative option to help manage the symptoms of Parkinson’s Disease.
+The stem cells have the potential to replicate and repair numerous cells of the body, including those damaged by Parkinson’s.
 These advancements in the treatment of Parkinson’s Disease work to fully regenerate missing or damaged tissue that the body would not ordinarily regrow.

 Recent research of PD and related dementias brings upon new treatments for those battling the disease.
-These treatments have shown potential improvements with the following symptoms:
+Stem cell treatment for Parkinson’s disease has shown potential improvements with the following symptoms:

 - Enhanced behavior and mood